XO-3

 XO-3 is a star 670 ly away in the constellation Camelopardalis.
 The star has a magnitude of 10 and is not visible to the naked eye but is visible through a small telescope.
 A search for a binary companion star using adaptive optics at the MMT Observatory was negative.

 Planetary system

-In 2007 the gas giant exoplanet XO-3b was discovered by the XO Telescope using the transit method.
-This object may be classed as a brown dwarf because of its high mass, near the limit for deuterium fusion.
-The planetary orbit is misaligned from the stellar rotation.
+In 2007, the gas giant exoplanet XO-3b was discovered by the XO Telescope using the transit method.
+This object may be classified as a brown dwarf because of its high mass, near the limit for deuterium fusion.
+The planetary orbit is misaligned with the stellar rotation, which is unusual for such a massive planet.
+The misalignment may be due to an undetected companion star.